-The fascinating account of the origins and intrigues of possibly the most influential book in the Western world.
+The fascinating account of the origins and intrigues of possibly the most influential book in the Western world, the Bible.

 The King James Bible was a landmark in the history of the English language, and an inspiration to poets, dramatists, artists and politicians.
 Without the King James Bible there would have been no Paradise Lost, no Pilgrim's Progress, no Handel's Messiah.
 Yet more than a literary, even more than a religious influence, it was seen as a social, economic and political text.
 Those seeking to overthrow the English monarchy and those wanting to retain it, both sought support from the same Bible.